allan-pg/Sales-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/94732224-3d69-4efb-9f8b-3354f6efb0a4)

 ## About the data
 Mock data is sales data made throught the year of 2021 by a company.
 Its made of 8 rows and 1000 rows.
+You can download Mock_data.csv from this repo
 The columns are:-
 1. Sales Information
 - sales_person id